BC Nature Scholarships

 This scholarship for $2500 is awarded to graduate students.
 Applicants should be registered in full-time studies towards a post-graduate degree at an accredited institution of higher learning, in a program which will lead to a Masters or Doctoral Degree in a discipline which contributes to an awareness, appreciation, improved management of flora and fauna, conservation, restoration, and understanding of our natural environment.

-Bert Brink Scholarship Application – Deadline May 27, 2022
+Bert Brink Scholarship Application – Check back for 2023 deadline.

 Rene Savenye Scholarship